VirgilSecurity/virgil-sdk-x/Docs/tutorial-sdk.md

     kVSSModelValue: <# Email Address #>,
     kVSSModelValidationToken: <# Validation token from confirmaton step #> ]
-// password parameter represents a password which will be used by Virgil Service to encrypt the response.
+// password parameter represents a password which will be used by
+// Virgil Service to encrypt the response.
-// If this parameter is nil then VSSClient will generate password automatically.
+// If this parameter is nil, VSSClient will generate password automatically.
-// This password is generated new every time this request taking place.
-VSSClient will never use the same password twice. self.client.grabPrivateKeyWithIdentity(identity, cardId: <# Virgil Card ID #>, password: <# Specific password for response encryption or nil to generate it automatically #>) { (keyData, cardId, error) -> Void in
+// This password is generated freshly every time this request takes place.
+// VSSClient will never use the same password twice. self.client.grabPrivateKeyWithIdentity(identity,
+	cardId: <# Virgil Card ID #>,
+	password: <# Specific password for response encryption or nil to generate it automatically #>)
-    if error != nil {
+	{ (keyData, cardId, error) -> Void in if error != nil {
-        print("Error getting the private key: \(error!.localizedDescription)")
+	        print("Error getting the private key:
+	        	\(error!.localizedDescription)")
 	        return
 	    }

     // keyData contains the NSData object with private key in the same form as it was stored (e.g. it might be in password-protected form).
     //...